Last Updated on 17/04/2021

-To ensure the 916 had a perfect 50:50 weight distribution for precision handling, Tamburini used the iconic steel trellis frame he had previously designed for the 1981 Ducati TT2.
-The 916’s water-cooled engine was an evolution of the 888cc found in the Ducati 851, albeit with a larger displacement and new engine management system.
+To ensure the Ducati 916 had a perfect 50:50 weight distribution for precision handling, Tamburini used the iconic steel trellis frame he had previously designed for the 1981 Ducati TT2.
+The 916’s liquid cooled engine was an evolution of the 888cc found in the Ducati 851, albeit with a larger displacement and new engine management system.

 At the 1989 Tokyo Motor Show, Honda unveiled the prototype of the NR750.
-The influence it had on the attending Tamburini was profound, and much of the 916’s design is owed to the NR.
-The single-sided swing-arm, dual-pipe under-seat exhausts and the projector beam slit-shaped twin lights all became trademarks of the next generation of Ducati machines despite being featured on the Honda first.
+The influence it had on the attending Tamburini was profound, and much of the Ducati 916 design is owed to the NR.
+The single sided swingarm, dual-pipe under-seat exhausts and the projector beam slit-shaped twin lights all became trademarks of the next generation of Ducati machines despite being featured on the Honda first.

 Tamburini would test-ride every single prototype to ensure the 916 developed according to his vision.
 Cycle World reported that he would “Purposefully ride it in the rain so he could see where the bike’s fairing caused excessive turbulence”, nothing, it seems, escaped his ferocious attention-to-detail.

 Production finally went ahead in 1994.
-With the stir the 916 had caused the previous autumn at its official unveiling, the demand was high and Ducati had already sold out its entire first year’s pre-orders for the American market.
+With the stir the Ducati 916 had caused the previous autumn at its official unveiling, the demand was high and the Italians had already sold out its entire first year’s pre-orders for the American market.

 Unfortunately, because of the financial difficulties Ducati were still finding themselves in, production levels were low.
 These gradually increased and the popularity of the Ducati 916 undoubtedly revived the company and led to Cagiva selling the manufacturer to Texas Pacific Group, an investment company, in 1996, securing Ducati’s future.
-The Ducati 916 went on to sell nearly 18,000 units in its time.
+The Ducati 916 went on to sell nearly 18,000 units during its production run.

 Ducati 916 Performance